Skip to main content

 Roads

-In the Overture transportation theme, a road is any kind of road, street or path, including a dedicated path for walking or cycling, but excluding a railway.
+In the Overture transportation theme, a road is any kind of road, street, or path, including a dedicated paths for walking or cycling.
+(Railways and waterways are separate subtypes in the transportation schema.)
 Road segments comprise the majority of ground-based transportation segments.
 Roads are modeled using segment features with the subtype property value set to the value road.

 Geometry and granularity